-Gross job gains at expanding establishments totaled 75,361 in the third quarter of 2021, an increase of 4,536 from the previous quarter.
+Gross job gains at expanding establishments totaled 66,445 in the fourth quarter of 2022, a decrease of 5,909 from the previous quarter.

-Opening establishments accounted for 18,391 jobs gained in the third quarter of 2021, a decrease of 1,168 jobs from the previous quarter.
+Opening establishments accounted for 17,335 jobs gained in the fourth quarter of 2022, an increase of 222 jobs from the previous quarter.

-Contracting establishments lost 65,673 jobs in the third quarter of 2021, a decrease of 2,022 from the prior quarter.
+Contracting establishments lost 65,159 jobs in the fourth quarter of 2022, a decrease of 4,171 from the prior quarter.

-In the third quarter of 2021, closing establishments lost 16,798 jobs, an increase of 4,344 from the previous quarter.
+In the fourth quarter of 2022, closing establishments lost 19,301 jobs, an increase of 1,071 from the previous quarter.
 Chart 3 shows the relationship between opening and closing-derived job change.
 Beginning in 2019, opening and closing-derived job change was above 2011-18 levels.
 During 2020Q2, the impact of the recession is illustrated by the large uptick in closing job losses and the large uptick in openings the following quarter.
-In the third quarter of 2021, openings and closings resulted in a 1,966 net employment decrease during the fourth quarter of 2022.
+In the fourth quarter of 2022, employment change at openings and closings resulted in a 1,966 net employment decrease during the fourth quarter of 2022.
 This follows a 1,117 net decrease during the third quarter of 2022.

-In the third quarter of 2021, there were 4,477 establishment births (a subset of the openings data).
-These new establishments accounted for 10,794 jobs, 797 less than the previous quarter.
+In the fourth quarter of 2022, there were 4,187 establishment births (a subset of the openings data).
+These new establishments accounted for 11,621 jobs, 423 more than the previous quarter.

-Data for establishment deaths (a subset of the closings data) are available through the fourth quarter of 2020, where 7,139 jobs were lost at 2,282 establishment deaths.
-In the prior quarter, 8,343 jobs were lost at 2,744 establishment deaths.
-The fourth quarter of 2020 represents the second quarter of recovery from the 2020 recession, which lasted from February to April of that year.
+Data for establishment deaths (a subset of the closings data) are available through the first quarter of 2022, where 6,831 jobs were lost at 2,875 establishment deaths.
+In the prior quarter, 7,559 jobs were lost at 2,823 establishment deaths.

-The net change of establishment births and deaths went consistently negative during the last recession from the first quarter of 2008 through the first quarter of 2010.
-During those 9 quarters of recession, Connecticut averaged a net decrease of 640 establishments per quarter, with the largest net establishment decline occurring at the end of the recession, down 1,784 in the first quarter of 2010.
-From 2010Q2-2018Q4, it ranged between -354 and +903 quarter to quarter change.
+The net change of establishment births and deaths went consistently negative during the Great Recession in Connecticut from the first quarter of 2008 through the first quarter of 2010.
+During those 9 quarters of net decline, Connecticut averaged a net decrease of 640 establishments per quarter, with the largest net establishment decline occurring at the end of the recession, down 1,784 in the first quarter of 2010.
+From 2010Q2-2018Q4, it ranged between -354 and +903 quarter-to-quarter change.